fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/gocardless-integration.md

 For more information, see [GoCardless](https://gocardless.com/).

-## Benefits and Use Cases
+## Benefits and use cases

-- **Automated Payments**: Set up Direct Debits for recurring invoices or payment schedules
+- **Automated payments**: Set up Direct Debits for recurring invoices or payment schedules
-- **International Support**: Collect payments in over 30 countries and multiple currencies
+- **International support**: Collect payments in over 30 countries and multiple currencies
-- **Improved Cash Flow**: Reduce late payments with automated collection
+- **Improved cash flow**: Reduce late payments with automated collection
-- **Currency Flexibility**: Collect in your customer's currency and settle in your own
+- **Currency flexibility**: Collect in your customer's currency and settle in your own

 GoCardless is particularly suited for: